medialab/xan/docs/cmd/sort.md

                               sorting an incoming stream.
     -m, --memory-limit <arg>  Maximum allowed memory when using external sorting, in megabytes. [default: 512].
+    -C, --cells               Sort the selected cell values instead of the file itself, without re-ordering the columns.
+Runs in constant memory, can be streamed and can be used to e.g. make sure an edgelist always has the source & target keys in a consistent order.

 Common options:
     -h, --help             Display this message